jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 Selection Process: Ideation on each HMW questions.
 Then we voted for the best.
 ### Solution 1: Give Incentives to Fast Eaters
 	Why?
 Better than giving disadvantage to slow eaters.
-	(To encourage people to eat fast so that fewer people have to wait).

 ### Solution 2: Share Table
 	Why?
-Tthis solution is very practical, and costs nothing.
+This solution is very practical, and costs nothing.
 Very high effeciency.

 ### Solution 3: Recommend Entertainment